Developer Guide

 add appointment n/Meet Jacob r/For collection of commission d/19-05-2021 t/1930

 Expected: No appointment is added.
-An error messageThis appointment already exists in the app
+An error messageThis appointment already exists in the appis shown in the result display.

 -